Articles on Talmidaism Theology

 During the period of the prophet Yeshua`’s ministry, the Jewish people were suffering terribly under the cruel oppression of the Romans.
 It is vitally important for us to understand the problems going on during this time, because much of what Yeshua` said was against the backdrop of these contemporary troubles.
 Most modern Christians are not aware of the terrible burdens endured by Yeshua`’s fellow Jews, and think that generally the Romans were ‘jolly nice people’ – generally benevolent to the Jewish people – when in reality, their behaviour was no better than that of the Nazis of the 20th century.

 Most of that generation were decent people; the wrongdoings of the few had caused problems for the innocent majority.
 For example, Pontius Pilate seemed to enjoy offending Jewish religious sensibilities, and the Jewish historian Josephus reports that later Roman Governors (such as Albinus and Florus) were so cruel in their administration of Jewish affairs, that matters were inevitably bound to come to a violent head.
-There was, in addition, inter-communal strife between Samaritans and Jews – they generally hated each other, even thought both were Yahwist Israelites; crime and banditry were on the increase; the authorities burdened the people with heavy taxes that many could not afford to pay; and the poor groaned under the increasing mountains of debt that they had no hope of escaping from.
+There was, in addition, inter-communal strife between Samaritans and Jews – they generally hated each other, even though both were Yahwist Israelites; crime and banditry were on the increase; the authorities burdened the people with heavy taxes that many could not afford to pay; and the poor groaned under the increasing mountains of debt that they had no hope of escaping from.